 Winchester Public Schools Career & Technical Education Coordinator Katie Rice said the Innovation Center will give students an experience that mirrors the working world and will equip them with skills they can use to find a job, regardless of whether they go to college.
 The center will have three academies — Health Sciences, Advanced Technologies and Professional Skills — and each will have simulated job experiences, where students will practice job skills such as conflict resolution, communication and time management.

 Kelly Callahan, a principal with VMDO Architects, gave those at the luncheon a virtual tour of what the new Innovation Center will look like.
-The building includes, among other features, medical, anatomy, physical therapy, cybersecurity, computer tech, and welding labs and a cybersecurity room.
+The building includes, among other features, spaces for medical, anatomy, physical therapy, cybersecurity, computer tech, and welding labs, and a cybersecurity room.

-Source: Read the original article by Josh Janney, Winchester Star.
+Source: Read the original article by Josh Janney in the Winchester Star.